christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-12-30-community-token.md

 The functionality of the token-liquidity app has been expanded to read and analyze `OP_RETURN` messages in BCH transactions.
 It's important to point out the functionality described in this section only applies to BCH transactions, where the user sends BCH to the token-liquidity app.
 It does not apply to transactions where users send tokens to the token-liquidity app.
 The SLP token protocol uses the OP_RETURN message in a different way.

-When the token-liquidty app receives Bitcoin Cash, it will analyize the transaction to see if one of the outputs contains an OP_RETURN message.
+When the token-liquidity app receives Bitcoin Cash, it will analyze the transaction to see if one of the outputs contains an OP_RETURN message.
 If that message contains the code 'BURN', then the app will burn the equivalent amount of tokens, instead of the default behavior of sending the tokens on to the user.

 When the tokens are burned, they have the exact same effect on price, except the tokens are taken out of circulation, thereby passing that value on to the other tokens in circulation. i.e. The tokens held by the developers become more valuable.

-This burning mechism achieves two goals:
+This burning mechanism achieves two goals:

 - End-users only need to deal with BCH and not tokens, thereby reducing friction.
 The sending of BCH to the token-liquidity app will be handled 'under the hood' and the end user does not even need to be aware of the token-economic model.<br /><br />